Iterative Averaging in the Quest for Best Test Error: Iterate Averaging: A New Theory for Generalisation

 Intuitively, any given example from the training set $j \in \mathcal{D}$, will contain \textit{general features}, which hold over the data generating distribution and \textit{instance specific features} (which are relevant only to the training sample in question).
 For example, for a training image of a dog, we may have that:

-Under a quadratic model of the \emph{true loss}\footnote{The loss under the expectation of the data generating distribution, rather than the loss over the dataset $L_{emp}(\vw_{k})$} $L_{true}(\vw_{k})$, where we sample a mini-batch gradient of size $B$ at point $\vw_{k} \in \mathbb{R}^{P\times 1}$, the observed gradient is perturbed by an amount $\vepsilon(\vw_{k})$ from the true loss gradient (due to instance specific features).
-Under this model the component of the $\vw_{k}$'th iterate along the $j$'th eigenvector $\vphi_{j}$ of the true loss when running SGD with learning rate $\alpha$ can be written:
+Under a quadratic approximation to the \emph{true loss}\footnote{The loss under the expectation of the data generating distribution, rather than the loss over the dataset $L_{\text{emp}}(\vw_{k})$.} $L_{\text{true}}(\vw)=\vw^T\mH\vw$, where $\mH = \nabla^{2} L$ is the Hessian of the true loss with respect to the weights and we sample a mini-batch gradient of size $B$ at point $\vw \in \mathbb{R}^{P\times 1}$.
+The observed gradient is perturbed by $\vepsilon(\vw)$ from the true loss gradient (due to instance specific features).
+Under this model the component of the $\vw_{t}$'th iterate along the $j$'th eigenvector $\vphi_{j}$ of the true loss when running SGD with learning rate $\alpha$ can be written:

-In order to make the computation of this term and the iterate average analytically tractable in the high-dimensional limit we make two assumptions, which we discuss at the end of the section: (1) the average perturbation between the true loss and the sampled loss has no overlap with a particular fixed eigenvector of the true loss, and (2) each individual $\vepsilon(\vw_{i})$ is i.i.d and isotropic.
-This leads to Theorem \ref{theorem:shell}.
-The final iterate attains exponential convergence in the mean of $\vw_{n}$, but does not control the variance term.
-Whereas for $\vw_{\mathrm{avg}}$, although the convergence in the mean is worse (linear), the variance vanishes asymptotically -- this motivates \textit{tail averaging}, to get the best of both worlds. \begin{theorem} Under the aforementioned assumptions,